 A story within a story, this a modern day fairytale is about the power of friendship, courage and love, and never ever giving up.

 I’m very guilty of hyping myself up for books.
 Usually because I either a) love the author, b) love the cover, c) love the title/blurb or d) feel the need to get excited over something so I choose a book at random.
 But mostly it’s a combo of a, b, and c.
 Ophelia and the Marvellous Boy has the best cover and title ever.
 And I totally adore the author!
-(I loved The Midnight Dress!
-It absolutely broke my heart.
-See?
-Love that.)
 I was so freakishly excited for it, I wondered if I’d be disappointed?
 I am 100% happy with it!

 Also, I particularly like how it NEVER acted condescending to the reader.
 I’ve read a few Middle-Grade books recently.
 The last three spoon-fed everything.
 Argh!
 Ophelia deals with a lot of sensitive issues that I’m pretty sure all children face at some time — being lonely, feeling ignored, the loss of a parent, not being believed, and saving the world.
 They’re all handled beautifully.
 Particularly the world saving issue.
 Very informative.